Rithigasri/DBMS-EXP6/README.md

 4. Insert values into table B.
 5. Display the contents of table A.
 6. Display the contents of table B.
-7. Perform set operations:
+7. Perform set operations: <br/>
 a.
-Union: Combine rows from table A and table B, eliminating duplicates.
+Union: Combine rows from table A and table B, eliminating duplicates.<br/>
 b.
-Union All: Combine rows from table A and table B, including duplicates.
+Union All: Combine rows from table A and table B, including duplicates. <br/>
 c.
-Intersect: Find common rows between table A and table B.
+Intersect: Find common rows between table A and table B.<br/>
 d.
-Except: Find rows in table A that do not exist in table B.
+Except: Find rows in table A that do not exist in table B.<br/>
 8. Display the results of each set operation.
 ## PROGRAM:
 ```